yashksaini-coder/ChatterBox/README.md

 ## Project Details 📝

+The ChatterBox project is an ambitious endeavor to create a real-time chat application.
+This section delves into the intricate details of the project, outlining the technical specifications, design considerations, and the developmental approach.
+Our goal is to provide a comprehensive overview of the project's scope, including its features, architecture, and the technologies employed.

 ### Introduction 📚

 The proposed system is designed to be more efficient than traditional communication methods.
 It includes features such as real-time messaging, notifications, and media sharing.
 The proposed system is a completely computer-based application.
 Thousands of messages can be exchanged in real-time without significant delays.
 The demand for real-time communication applications is growing rapidly in today's digital world.